-Mike German is a fellow with the Brennan Center for Justice’s Liberty and National Security Program, which seeks to ensure that our government respects human rights and fundamental freedoms in conducting the fight against terrorism.
-His work focuses on law enforcement and intelligence oversight and reform.
+Michael German is a fellow with the Brennan Center for Justice’s Liberty and National Security Program, which seeks to ensure that our government respects human rights and fundamental freedoms in conducting the fight against terrorism.
+A former special agent with the Federal Bureau of Investigation, his work focuses on law enforcement and intelligence oversight and reform.
 Prior to joining the Brennan Center, Mr. German served as the policy counsel for national security and privacy for the American Civil Liberties Union Washington Legislative Office.

 Mr. German left the FBI in 2004 after reporting continuing deficiencies in FBI counterterrorism operations to Congress.
 He began lecturing on counterterrorism and intelligence matters and served as an adjunct professor for Law Enforcement and Terrorism at the National Defense University.
 He joined the ACLU Washington Legislative Office staff in 2006.
 Mr. German is the author of scholarly articles including “Squaring the Error,” published by the Strategic Studies Institute of the U.S. Army War College and “Trying Enemy Combatants in Civilian Courts,” published in the George Washington Law Review.
 His first book, Thinking Like a Terrorist: Insights of a Former FBI Undercover Agent, was published in 2007.
 Mr. German currently serves on the Constitution Project's Liberty and Security Committee and is a Senior Fellow with GlobalSecurity.org.
 Mr. German graduated from the Northwestern University Law School, and graduated cum laude from Wake Forest University with a B.A. in Philosophy.